objectcomputing/mFAST/ReadMe.md

     //////////////////////////////////////////
     // This is how the above visitor is used
     //////////////////////////////////////////
-    message_cref message = decoder.decoder(stream);
+    message_cref message = encoder.encoder(stream);
     message_printer printer;
     message.accept_accessor(printer);

 Lower external dependencies
 ---------------------------------------
-Beside C++ standard library, the core mFAST decoder uses header only boost library to provide platform portability.
+Beside C++ standard library, the core mFAST encoder uses header only boost library to provide platform portability.
 In addition, it uses TinyXML2 for XML parsing.
 However, TinyXML2 has only one source and one header file and it is statically linked to mFAST applications.

 Smaller memory footprint
 -----------------------------------
 The core of mFAST is an unique and very compact application type system.
-The decoder is designed as a visitor for writing values to an instance of application type.
+The encoder is designed as a visitor for writing values to an instance of application type.
 This design makes the system very modular in terms of functionality.
 Even though mFAST does not have the encoder yet.
 It would be implemented as another visitor for the message types and won't be linked to the executable unless used.